azat-co/practicalnode/chapter7/chapter7.md

 To avoid rebuilding all other components unrelated to ODM, such as templates, routes, and so forth, we can factor the existing Blog from the previous chapter by making it use Mongoose instead of Mongoskin.
 This requires minimal effort but produces an abstraction layer between MongoDB and the request handlers.
 As  always, the fully functional code is available on GitHub, in the `ch7` folder. (<https://github.com/azat-co/practicalnode/tree/master/ch7>)

 The process of refactoring starts with the creation of a new branch: `mongoose`.
-You can use the final solution in [the GitHub repository](https://github.com/azat-co/blog-express/tree/mongoose). (<https://github.com/azat-co/blog-express/tree/mongoose>) First, we need to remove Mongoskin and install Mongoose:
+You can use the final solution in [the GitHub repository](https://github.com/azat-co/blog-express/tree/mongoose). (<https://github.com/azat-co/blog-express/tree/mongoose>).
+First, we need to remove Mongoskin and install Mongoose:

 ```
 $ npm uninstall mongoskin –save
 $ npm install mongoose@4.13.0 --save
 ```

-`package.json` is amended to something like this:
+`package.json` is amended to include `mongoose` and looks similar to this:

 ```js
 {